Sterling (GBP) Latest: Brexit Vote Confirmed; PM Warns of No-Deal Danger

 IG Client Retail data confirms a negative picture for the GBPUSD.
 Retail are 62.1% net-long the pair, a bearish contrarian indicator.
 However, recent daily and weekly positional changes suggest that the pair may move higher.

 What is your view on Brexit – bullish, bearish or bored??
-You can let us know via the form at the end of this piece or you can contact the author at firstname.lastname@example.org via Twitter @nickcawley1.
+You can let us know via the form at the end of this piece or you can contact the author at firstname.lastname@example.org or via Twitter @nickcawley1.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.